developwithpurpose/front-end-developer-exercise/app/README.markdown

 *   I chose to use a box-shadow on the main content wrapper instead of mimicking that effect with the images.
     This avoids extra image loads as well as dealing with the extra markup.

+*   For the dynamic text content, the wording is different between the mockup and the requirements README.
+I chose to implement it based on the README instructions.

 *   For the Ajax loading of the friends information, I could have done this a couple of different ways;
     In this example, I chose to only retrieve the data and rely on sorting it at the beginning once the page is loaded.